ivre/ivre/doc/README.md

 ## Using Bro ##

-You need to run bro (2.3 minimum) with the option `-b` and the location of the `passiverecon.bro` file.
+You need to run bro (2.3 minimum, regularly tested with 2.5.2) with the option `-b` and the location of the `passiverecon.bro` file.
 If you want to run it on the `eth0` interface, for example, run:

     # mkdir logs
     # LOG_PATH=logs/passiverecon \